nervosnetwork/ckb-ruby-scripts/README.md

-# ckb-ruby-scripts
+# CKB Ruby Scripts

-CKB Ruby scripts
+A set of CKB Ruby scripts(examples) that work with [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).